tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

 **Install/Update Braiins OS+ and set Farm ID**

-If your devices don’t run Braiins OS+ 21.04 (or higher) yet, you can install the latest Braiins OS+ and set the Farm ID in one simple step by using the BOS Toolbox’s install command with `--bos-mgmt-id` argument.
+If your devices don’t run Braiins OS+ 21.04 (or higher) yet, you can install the latest Braiins OS+ and set the Farm ID in one simple step by using the BOS Toolbox’s install command with the Farm-ID option (``--bos-mgmt-id`` argument).

-Replace the “HOSTS” placeholder with an IP address or with a text-file containing multiple IPs (one per line, for batch installation).
-Replace “FARM_ID” with your Farm ID.
+If the GUI version of the toolbox is used, fill the **Farm-ID** option in the **Install** section and proceed with the installation.
+If the command line version of the toolbox is used, use the following command to set the Farm ID during the installation.
+Replace the **HOSTS** placeholder with an IP address or with a text-file containing multiple IPs (one per line, for batch installation).
+Replace **FARM_ID** with your Farm ID.

 ::